evert/evert.github.com/_posts/2022/2022-09-13-bun-curveball-framework.md

 Node's APIs, or Bun would would need to add full compability for the Node `http` module (which is eventually coming).

-But because Curveball abstractions, it was relatively easy to get up and running.
+But because of Curveball's message abstractions it was relatively easy to get up and running.
 Most of the work was moving the Node-specific code into a new package.

 Here's the Curveball 'hello world' on Bun: